 The importance of research and development in this area being in collaboration with industry cannot be understated and will be critical to driving the transition to new dFAD materials and designs.
-This collaborative work is currently ongoing in the WCPO (Escalle et al., 2023b), and large-scale industry-science collaborations have already been performed, including testing of a new biodegradable and non-entangling dFAD design, the Jelly-FAD, that was developed with advice from oceanographers (Moreno et al., 2023a, 2023b).
-The CMMs related to non-entangling and biodegradable dFADs are very recent and are worded to encourage but do not yet mandate changes.
+This collaborative work is currently ongoing in the WCPO [58], and large-scale industry-science collaborations have already been performed, including testing of a new biodegradable and non-entangling dFAD design, the Jelly-FAD, that was developed with advice from oceanographers [19,35].
+The CMMs related to Non-Entangling and Biodegradable dFADs are very recent and are worded to encourage but do not yet mandate changes.
 Therefore, any noticeable effect may take at least one to two years, or likely longer to be detected.
-The implementation of these and future CMMs will ultimately force the industry-wide adoption of non-entangling and biodegradable dFADs but will need to be cognizant of the time requirements for industry to identify materials and designs that are feasible, effective and economic, and supported by initial research and development, as well as the development of effective supply chains.
+The implementation of these and future CMMs will ultimately force the industry-wide adoption of Non-Entangling and Biodegradable dFADs but will need to be cognizant of the time requirements for industry to identify materials and designs that are feasible, effective and economic, and supported by initial research and development, as well as the development of effective supply chains.

-While the evolving CMM regulations mentioned above are encouraging, there remain a number of issues to address in order to reduce or mitigate the effects of dFADs on the marine ecosystem of the WCPO (Giskes et al., 2022; Restrepo et al., 2019).
-First, while more environmentally friendly, nonentangling and biodegradable dFAD designs may still strand or sink and, when lost, the satellite and echosounder buoy attached to the dFAD can create marine pollution.
+While the evolving CMM regulations mentioned above are encouraging, there remain a number of issues to address in order to reduce or mitigate the effects of dFADs on the marine ecosystem of the WCPO [59, 60].
+First, while more environmentally friendly, Non-Entangling and Biodegradable dFAD designs may still strand or sink and, when lost, the satellite and echosounder buoy attached to the dFAD can create marine pollution.
 Additional measures, such as buoy re-use/recycling programmes, may therefore complement the transition to environmentally friendly dFAD designs and materials.
-Second, dFAD recovery programs (Escalle et al., 2021a; Imzilen et al., 2022) could be implemented.
-A range of options for facilitating such programmes are possible, including requiring continued satellite broadcasting of dFAD location once outside the active fishing area or when entering a buffer zone around a sensitive area or high vessel use areas (FAD watch, (Escalle et al., 2021b; Zudaire et al., 2018)), to a rewards system for recovered dFADs or buoys.
-DFAD recovery by purse seiners could also be encouraged more widely, through mandated retrieval of dFADs encountered or set upon within a time period just prior to the dFAD closure period.
-Larger scale and more systematic recoveries are however challenging given the large spatial scale over which dFADs are distributed in the Pacific, the numerous island states, and the number of purse seine vessels in some regions (up to 300 in the WCPO, (Williams and Ruaia, 2023).
-Finally, changes to the deployment strategies or locations could be implemented to avoid high numbers of dFAD losses or beaching events (Escalle et al., 2021a; Imzilen et al., 2021).
+Second, dFAD recovery programs [22,61] could be implemented.
+A range of options for facilitating such programmes are possible, including requiring continued satellite broadcasting of dFAD location once outside the active fishing area or when entering a buffer zone around a sensitive area or high vessel use areas (FAD watch, [62,63]), to a rewards system for recovered dFADs or buoys.
+DFAD recovery by purse seiners could also be encouraged more widely [64], through mandated retrieval of dFADs encountered or set upon within a time period just prior to the dFAD closure period.
+Larger scale and more systematic recoveries are however challenging given the large spatial scale over which dFADs are distributed in the Pacific, the numerous island states, and the number of purse seine vessels in some regions (up to 300 in the WCPO, [16]).
+Finally, changes to the deployment strategies or locations could be implemented to avoid high numbers of dFAD losses or beaching events [51,61].